 The SU holds training and socials throughout the year for representatives.
 There is often free food!

-Your Student Living Officer, George, is always on hand to help.
-You can email him (email@example.com) or the Residential Experience Coordinators (firstname.lastname@example.org) for support.
+Your Student Living Officer, Ruth, is always on hand to help.
+You can email them (firstname.lastname@example.org) or the Residential Experience Coordinators (email@example.com) for support.

 You can also contact your Senior Residents, RLAs, Heads and Deputy Heads of Residential Life and our advice service: Just Ask.